ifremer-bioinformatics/ToolDirectory/README.md

 Now, to declare your softwares to Tool Directory you just have to setup Property files, one per software.
 Such a Property file contains the description of a single software (see below) and it has to follow these two constraints

-* file extension must be ".properties"
+* file must be called "tool.properties"
 * file is located within home directory of a software

 For instance, considering our PLAST 2.3.2 installation (see above directory tree structure), we have setup a file called "tool.properties" located in /appli/bioinfo/plast/2.3.2.